 SC upholds validity of West Bengal Madrasah Service Commission Act

-The verdict of the high court was eventually challenged in the top court by teachers who were appointed under the new law.
-The top court, while agreeing to hear the batch of pleas challenging the high court verdict, had granted them interim relief and directed the state government not to remove them from their jobs till the final order.
+The high court verdict was challenged in the top court by teachers who were appointed under the new law.
+The Supreme Court, while agreeing to hear the batch of pleas challenging the high court verdict, had granted the petitioners interim relief and directed the state government not to remove them from their jobs till the final order.

-In 2018, the top court had allowed the state government to fill the vacant posts subject to final outcome of the case.
+In 2018, the top court had allowed the West Bengal government to fill the vacant posts subject to the final outcome of the case.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)